nn-dmt/swamp_ergo/white-paper.md

 But few working professionals were hit harder than musicians, who essentially relied on their touring income to make ends meet (as the media sales by this point have all but dropped away).
 Many small and medium musicians have had to get other jobs instead of relying solely on their crafts.

 Conversely, we have seen a surge in podcast and streaming consumption, media companies turning record profits, and the musicians getting fractions of pennies.

+At the same time, the decentralization movement has been pushing ever forward, and now seems like the best time to bring up the discussion about music.

 ### NFTs, decentralization & WEB 3.0